Arithmetic geometry of toric varieties. Metrics, measures and heights: Algebraic metrics in the non-Archimedean case

 \nomenclature[ac1L1]{$\chern_1(\ov L_{0})\land\dots\land \chern_{1}(\ov L_{d-1})\land \delta _{Y}$}{signed measure (algebraic case)} This notion extends by linearity to the group of $d$-dimensional cycles of $X$. \end{defn}

 This signed measure only depends on the metrics and not on the particular choice of models~\cite[Proposition~2.7]{Cha06}.
 Observe that $\ord_{V}(\varpi)$ is the multiplicity of the component $V$ in $\wt{\cY}_{o}$ and that the total mass of this measure equals $\deg_{L_0,\dots, L_{d-1}}(Y)$.
-If $\ov L_{i}$ is semipositive for all $i$ and $Y$ is effective, this signed measure is a measure.
+If $\ov L_{i}$ has a semipositive model for all $i$ and $Y$ is effective, this signed measure is a measure.

-\begin{rem} The above measure was introduced by Chambert-Loir \cite{Cha06}.
-For the subvarieties of a projective space equipped with the canonical metric, it is also possible to define similar measures through the theory of Chow forms, see~\cite{Philippon:HAII}. \end{rem}
+\begin{rem} The above measure was introduced by Chambert-Loir in~\cite{Cha06}.
+For the subvarieties of a projective space equipped with the canonical metric, it is also possible to define similar measures through the theory of Chow forms~\cite{Philippon:HAII}. \end{rem}

+\begin{rem} Let $\wh K$ be the completion of the algebraic closure $\ov K $ of $K$.
+In analogy with Remark \ref{rem:17}, we could have defined a continuous metric on $L^{\an}$ as a continuous metric on the line bundle $L^{\an}_{\wh K}$ over $X_{\wh K}^{\an}$ that is invariant under the action of the Galois group $\Gal(\ov K^{\sep}/K)$.
+The obtained theory is equivalent to the one outlined here and the reader should have no difficulties in translating results from one to the other.
+This point of view is closer to Zhang's approach in \cite{Zhang:_small}, \end{rem}